unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Keen Senses_**.
 The pseudodragon has advantage on Wisdom (Perception) checks that rely on sight, hearing, or smell.

-**_Magic Resistance_**.
-The pseudodragon has advantage on saving throws against spells and other tek effects.
+**_Tek Resistance_**.
+The pseudodragon has advantage on saving throws against tek skills and other tek effects.

 **_Limited Telepathy_**.
-The pseudodragon can magically communicate simple ideas, emotions, and images telepathically with any creature within 100 feet of it that can understand a language.
+The pseudodragon can communicate simple ideas, emotions, and images telepathically with any creature within 100 feet of it that can understand a language.

 **Actions**